michaelkin1/Programmes-in-C-plusplus/README.md

 ### Usage

-- **Load Transactions**: Import from a file or input manually (use resa.txt in txt_files folder for correct formatting.
+- **Load Transactions**: Import from a file or input manually (use resa.txt in txt_files folder for correct formatting).
 - **Menu Options**: View transactions, calculate totals, and check individual balances.

  <br />